CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 - Updated checking conditions.
 Added new method FitsConditions to interface IRepository that implements behavior of checking conditions.
 - Added new implementation of method Transfer in BankAccountRepository that lets avoid integrity violations in table Banks in the database.
 - Changed namespace of ConfigurationOptions, ModelConfiguration, ServiceConfiguration and ServiceConfigurationMiddleware from BankSystem7.Services to BankSystem7.Services.Configuration
 - Implemented architecture with one context class for handling all of operations in the database.
 This class is ApplicationContext.
 Remark: not everywhere used this context class because some operations makes deadlocks in requests to the database.
+That's why in the some places of code we are using another context classes.
 ****
 # Documentation